Maltti/Data_Engineering_Nanodegree/3 Project: Data Warehouse/README.md

 *start_time, hour, day, week, month, year, weekday*

-2. Run the *create_tables* script to set up the database staging and analytical tables

-    `$ python create_tables.py`

-3. Finally, run the *etl* script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.

-    `$ python etl.py`

 ## Project structure

 ## Queries and Results

-Run the *row_numbers* script in order to find out the numbers of rows in each table
+2. Run the *create_tables* script to set up the database staging and analytical tables

     `$ python create_tables.py`

-3
+3. F

 Number of rows in each table: